Oliviavalen/wild-epistemology/abstracts/abstraction.md

 Exercise gives you endorphins, Endorphins make you happy.
 Happy people just don't shoot their husbands—they just don't.

 Also the difference between running a script that natively compiles versus trying to force an incompatible software patch.
 Excitement is the system running smoothly on its own code.

 #

+The lone wanderer coming out of a vault after 300 years underground is like when someone comes online for the first time and realizes the world is so much bigger than they ever imagined.
+It’s tough out there.
+Only the most determined survive.

+If you decide not to leave the vault, you’ll eventually be your own undoing.
+Spores, raiders, science experiments, society, culture…they all tell you how to live, where to live, and program your mind to think however they want you to think.
+It’ll be your death.
+—it’s okay for regular vault dwellers.
+They need that type of system.
+They need linear order, religion, government, entertainment, and safety bumpers.
+Those things are good for them.
+If they didn’t have those things containing them, they’d run amok and cause total chaos for those who see clearly.
+They can’t wear the glasses.

+But not you.
+You’ve come here to chew bubblegum and kick ass.
+And you’re all out of bubblegum.

+The lone wanderer coming out of a vault after 300 years underground is like when one thought of truth/curiosity/joy/love/purpose/desire/resolve surfaces from your subconscious depths to your conscious mind because it will no longer be buried.
+It’s time to follow that thought.
+Let it lead.
+Because that thought is the main character that will lead the people (your thoughts) out of darkness.
+—if you don’t let it lead, you’re Vault Tech.

+System 1 thinking/vault/subconscious/Moses<br>
+System 2 thinking/the destroyed commonwealth/misaligned conscious/misaligned ego/pharoah, until the savior returns power and clean water (right thinking to your beliefs).

+#